emwta/pxt-iBit/README.md

-# iBit Package for Microbit Robot
+# iBit Package for Microbit Robot-

 The package adds support for the iBit add-on board from INEX.